Job Seeking like an Olympic Athlete!July 30th, 2012 | Articles, Job Search | 1 Comment »

-The Olympic Flame has been lit, the London Stadium has resounded with the cheers innumerable spectators, and the 2012 Olympics are off to a running start.
+The Olympic Flame has been lit, the London Stadium has resounded with the cheers of innumerable spectators, and the 2012 Olympics are off to a running start.
 Athletes from around the world have invested time into rigorous training and are finally ready to compete for that coveted gold.
 Thousands of competitors will gather in London for a shot at that top position on the podium.

 To many job seekers, this tough competition is all too familiar.
 In this aggressive job market, open positions pit hundreds of candidates against each other with only one who can secure the golden position.
 So, take some tips from Olympic athletes and reach for your goal.

 Training: The road to glory begins with serious training.
 Athletes strengthen and tone to guarantee a shot during qualifying trials.
 They practice their technique over and over again, focusing on minute movements and turning the best strategies to second nature.
 The successful job seeker has a similar foundation.
 You need to practice your skills, pursue new certifications, & learn the intricacies of the interview process.
 Every nuanced addition to your job seeking training can bring you closer to a new job.

 Discipline: Those Olympiads capable of victory, those willing to eat, sleep, & breathe their sport, are willing to discipline themselves to do what needs to be done.
 For a prospective Olympic athlete, it requires repetition 3 times a day, 6 days a week for the better part of 4 to 8 years.
 This is not a casual endeavor but dedication in its purest form.
 Daily work is essential.
 If you are unemployed, treat the job search like a job.
 If employed, dedicate time each day to obtain your next job.
 Sporadic applications will elicit far fewer results and keep your resume writing skills rusty.